agabor/docs/_includes/cloudcode/cloud-code-advanced.md

 # Cloud Code Webhooks

 Webhooks allow you to write your server-side logic in your own environment with any tools you wish to use.
 This can be useful if you want to use a language other than JavaScript, host it yourself for improved testing capabilities, or if you require a specialized library or technology not available in Cloud Code.
 Webhooks are currently available for `beforeSave`, `afterSave`, `beforeDelete`, `afterDelete`, and Cloud functions.
-To specify a new webhook, you can use the Parse Dashboard in the Webhooks section located under Core.
+To specify a new webhook, you can use the MSG Dashboard in the Webhooks section located under Core.

 We've written an example Cloud Code Webhooks server, in Express.js, which you can find on Github: [CloudCodeWebhooks-Express](https://github.com/ParsePlatform/CloudCodeWebhooks-Express).